dorfjungs/dj-library/readme.md

 ### The components init method

-After the component is ready the manager goes to the next function: "init".
+After the component is declaredy ready the manager goes for initialization: "init".
 It's behaving like the ready method:
 ```javascript
 /** @inheritDoc */
 your.sample.Component.prototype.init = function()